Robert Mueller's top prosecutor leaving special counsel's office

 Breaking News Emails

-WASHINGTON — Andrew Weissmann, Robert Mueller's top prosecutor, is leaving the special counsel's office within the next week or so, a source close to him confirmed to NBC News.
+WASHINGTON — The special counsel's office has confirmed that Andrew Weissmann, Robert Mueller's top prosecutor, will be leaving his post.

+"Andrew Weissmann will be concluding his detail to the Special Counsel's Office in the near future," said Peter Carr, spokesman for the special counsel, in a statement to NBC News.

-The news was first reported by National Public Radio, citing two sources familiar with the matter.
+The news was first reported by National Public Radio, citing two sources familiar with the matter, and was then confirmed to NBC News by a source close to Weissmann, who said he would be leaving in the next week or so.

 Mueller's top FBI investigator, David Archey, has also left Mueller’s team to become the agent in charge of the Richmond field office, according to an FBI announcement posted Friday.
 A top counterintelligence official, Archey had been the senior agent on Mueller’s team.